WELCOME TO GRADE THE GRADE 5-6 AREA AT BPNPS!!

 Each week children in each grade have expert tuition from a team of specialist teachers.
 The Arts, Japanese (L.O.T.E) and P.E.

 Each student will have access to an i-Pad to use at school.
-Mathletics, Essential Assessment, Studyladder and Reading Eggs are highly engaging electronic learning resources that provide a personalized approach to learning for our year 5/6 students.
+Mathletics, Essential Assessment, Studyladder and Reading Eggs are highly engaging electronic learning resources that provide a personalised approach to learning for our year 5/6 students.